hummingbot/larp/README.md

 | [Orca](/src/connectors/orca) | CLMM | [fengtality](https://github.com/fengtality) |
 | [Raydium](/src/connectors/raydium) | AMM, CLMM | [fengtality](https://github.com/fengtality) |
 | [Meteora](/src/connectors/meteora) | CLMM | [mlguys](https://github.com/mlguys) |

+### For Prospective Maintainers

+Hummingbot Foundation only plans to maintain a small set of reference connectors of each type.
+We welcome interest from the community to maintain connectors for other protocols.

+If you'd like to maintain a connector for a protocol not listed above, please open an [issue](https://github.com/hummingbot/larp/issues) and list your qualifications.

+## Connector Types

+Currently, `larp` supports connectors of the following standard types:

+- **Chain**: L1/L2 blockchain
+- **Aggregator**: Liquidity aggregator
+- **AMM**: Automated Market Maker (AMM) pools similar to Raydium Standard pools
+- **CLMM**: Concentrated Liquidity pools similar to Orca Whirlpool pools.

+Future support is planned for more connector types, such as other types of DEXs, lending protocools, staking providers, and cross-chain bridges.

 ## Installation